Engage with our community

 HOROMAN DC: Mantle Drilling and Carbon Injection.
 Learn more and apply by 8 May.

 IODP3 are seeking applications from suitably qualified and experienced scientists from New Zealand to join the Science Board of their Mission-Specific Platform Facility Board (MSP-FB).
-This Science Board plays a key role in decision-making and consists of leading scientists drawn from the international scientific ocean drilling community.

 Tracking the travels of dust – could ocean cores hold the key?